ITRS-Group/monitor-merlin/docs/encryption.rst

 Encrypted communication
 ========================

-Merlin supports encrypting the packets send over the Merlin TCP protocol.
+Merlin supports encrypting the packets transmitted over the Merlin TCP protocol.
 Merlin uses libsodiums crypo_box.
 For more information on the encryption please refer to their `documentation
 <https://doc.libsodium.org/public-key_cryptography/authenticated_encryption>`_.